Knowledge Fusion of Large Language Models Via Modular SkillPacks: Overview

 \section{Overview}

 This paper proposes a knowledge grafting approach that efficiently transfers capabilities from heterogeneous LLMs to a target LLM using modular \textit{SkillPacks}.
-The appendix is structured according to our key contributions. \begin{itemize} \item Appendix~\ref{app:a} (Novelty and Contribution) provides additional experimental results on knowledge compression as well as task-level results from the knowledge fusion experiments. \item Appendix~\ref{app:b} (Additional Analysis) includes ablation studies, hyperparameter analysis, and time cost evaluation for the search process. \item Appendix~\ref{app:c} (Additional Results) outlines the computational resources and runtimes, along with the training details and evaluation metrics. \item Appendix~\ref{app:d} (Baselines details) provides a detailed baseline description. \item Appendix~\ref{app:e} (Datasets details) provides a detailed dataset description. \item Appendix~\ref{app:f} (Implementation details) provides a detailed dataset description. \end{itemize}
+The appendix is structured according to our key contributions.
+We also make the project code available via an anonymous link for reproducibility: \url{https://anonymous.4open.science/r/GraftLLM-6DaGDCda326B} \begin{itemize} \item Appendix~\ref{app:a} (Novelty and Contribution) provides additional experimental results on knowledge compression as well as task-level results from the knowledge fusion experiments. \item Appendix~\ref{app:b} (Additional Analysis) includes ablation studies, hyperparameter analysis, and time cost evaluation for the search process. \item Appendix~\ref{app:c} (Additional Results) outlines the computational resources and runtimes, along with the training details and evaluation metrics. \item Appendix~\ref{app:d} (Baselines details) provides a detailed baseline description. \item Appendix~\ref{app:e} (Datasets details) provides a detailed dataset description. \item Appendix~\ref{app:f} (Implementation details) provides a detailed dataset description. \end{itemize}